November 2, 2020

 We have made the decision to cancel classes through April 30, 2021.
 If you are registered for an upcoming class you have four options regarding your refund, namely:

 1. Gift Certificate: You can elect to receive a gift certificate for the full amount you have paid.
 The certificate can be used within the next three years for future classes or purchases in our Craft Shop.
 Choosing this option helps the Folk School remain strong and ready to eventually resume classes and events.

 2. Donate to the Folk School: As a show of support for the Folk School, you may choose to donate all or part of what would be refunded for your canceled class.
 If you are able, please consider offering aid to the school in this way.

-3. Refund: All requested cash refunds will be processed 90 days from the date of your refund request.
+3. Refund: All requested cash refunds will be processed within 30 days from the date of your refund request.

 Thank you for your understanding and support during these trying times.
 You are our community, and our strength to overcome adversity comes from you.
 Be well and stay safe!

-What determines whether or not the Folk School will cancel classes?
+What determines whether or not the Folk School will cancel classes in the future?

-The Folk School staff and board of directors are making decisions based on state and federal guidelines; the needs of our students, staff, and community; and necessary logistics for resuming operations.
+The Folk School staff and board of directors are making decisions based on state and federal guidelines; the health and safety needs of our students, staff, and community; and necessary logistics for resuming operations.

 Can I visit the campus even if you're not having classes?

 All of our facilities are currently closed to the public, but you are welcome to walk the nature trails on campus.
 We ask that you wear a mask if you are within six feet of other visitors and staff.
 Current North Carolina guidelines require wearing a mask in public places.